SimpleDataLabsInc/prophecy-docs/docs/tutorials/low-code-spark/genaichatbot.md

 #### Slack

 Here are the steps to set up the Slack bot.
-If you prefer a video walkthrough, [see here](https://www.loom.com/share/2d7afeacd92e44809ab29b43665329dd?sid=c4e08d9d-bf86-4a6f-9e9d-fce9d7a12578)
+If you prefer a video walkthrough, [see here](https://www.loom.com/share/2d7afeacd92e44809ab29b43665329dd?sid=c4e08d9d-bf86-4a6f-9e9d-fce9d7a12578).
 Using a Slack workspace where you have Admin permissions, follow these steps:

-1. [Set up a Slack application](https://api.slack.com/reference/manifests#creating_apps) using the manifest file in [apps/slack/manifest.yml](https://github.com/prophecy-samples/gen-ai-chatbot-template/blob/main/apps/slack/manifest.yaml).
+1. [Set up a Slack application](https://api.slack.com/reference/manifests#creating_apps) using the manifest file [here](https://github.com/prophecy-samples/gen-ai-chatbot-template/blob/main/apps/slack/manifest.yaml).
 2. Install the Slack app in the workspace.
 3. Create an App-Level Token with `connections:write` permission.
 This token is going to be used for receiving messages from Slack.
 Save it as `SLACK_APP_TOKEN` in your `.env` file.
 4. Find the Bot User OAuth Token.
 The permissions (or scopes, in Slack terminology) are defined in the [manifest](https://github.com/prophecy-samples/gen-ai-chatbot-template/blob/main/apps/slack/manifest.yaml) file.
 This token is going to be used for sending messages to Slack.
 Save it as `SLACK_TOKEN` in your `.env` file